 - Regular ground beef- I highly recommend using regular ground beef (rather than lean) because it produces the juiciest burgers.
 And since we are barbecuing them, I find that a lot of the grease cooks out, so they don’t seem greasy to eat.
 That said, you can substitute lean ground beef in the recipe if you prefer.

 - Steak spice- Just 1 teaspoon of steak spice gives the burgers nice flavour without being overpowering.
 If you have any dietary restrictions, make sure to check the ingredients of the steak spice that you are using.
 And if you don't have steak spice on hand, use ¼ teaspoon each of sea salt, black pepper, garlic powder and paprika.

-Store leftovers in an airtight container in the refrigerator for up to 4 days or freeze up to 3 months.
+To Store: Leftover cooked burgers can be stored in an airtight container in the refrigerator for up to 4 days or frozen for up to 3 months.

-- Cheeseburgers- Use tongs to place slices of cheese on the burgers in the last 2 minutes of cooking to allow it to melt.
+- Cheeseburgers- Use tongs to place slices of cheese on the burgers in the last 2 minutes of cooking and allow it to melt.

 - Sliders- Divide meat into 8 equal portions instead of 4 and flatten to ¼-½ inch thickness.
-Cook time will be reduced slightly, likely around 5-8 minutes.
+Cook time will be reduced slightly, around 4-7 minutes.

 How to Serve Barbecued Burgers